 The preparation of financial statements in conformity with IFRS requires the use of accounting estimates and exercise of judgement by the Trustee while applying the Unit Trust's accounting policies.
-These estimates are based on the Trustee's best knowledge of the events which existed at the year end date; however, the actual results may differ from these estimates.
-Summary of critical accounting estimates and judgments is disclosed in note 2.2.
+These estimates are based on the Trustee's best knowledge of the events which existed as at the year end, however, the actual results may differ from these estimates.
+Summary of critical accounting judgments and key source of estimation uncertainty is disclosed in Note 2.2.